skyJasonCruzz/dinner_reservation/README.md

 This application allows users to create, update, and cancel their dinner reservation.
 They can as well view other reservations.

+Since this do not have a authentication, I used the first name, last name, and phone number as a unique identifier for each user.
+This is not the best way to do it, but it is the easiest way to do it without authentication.

 **This app includes the following validations**

 -   There can only be 3 reservations made per 30 minutes.